Manual on Uniform Traffic Control Devices: Early 20th century

+Mid-20th century

-In 1949, the United Nations Conference on Road and Motor Transport launched a research project to develop a worldwide uniform scheme for highway signs.
-In 1951, the UN conducted experiments in the U.S. to compare the effectiveness of national traffic sign standards from around the world.
+In 1949, the United Nations Conference on Road and Motor Transport launched a research project to develop a worldwide uniform signage scheme.
+In 1951, the UN conducted experiments in the US to compare the effectiveness of national traffic sign standards from around the world.
 Signs from six countries were placed along the road for test subjects to gauge their legibility at a distance.
 The test strips were located along Ohio State Route 104 near Columbus, U.S. Route 250 and Virginia State Route 53 near Charlottesville, Minnesota State Highway 101 near Minneapolis, and other roads in New York.
 France, Chile, Turkey, India, and Southern Rhodesia reciprocated by installing MUTCD signs on their roads.
-In the U.S., the experiments attracted unexpected controversy and curious onlookers who posed a hazard.
-However, the experiments eventually led to the Vienna Convention on Road Signs and Signals.
+In the US, the experiments attracted unexpected controversy and curious onlookers who posed a hazard.
+By September 1951, the experts working on the project were in favor of the American proposals for stop signs (at the time, black "STOP" text on a yellow octagon), "cross road", "left or right curve", and "intersection", but were still struggling to reach consensus on symbols for "narrow road", "bumpy or uneven surface", and "steep hill".

 In 1953, after cooperating with the UN conference's initial experiments, the United States declined to sign or ratify the UN's then-proposed protocol for a worldwide system of uniform road signs.
 There were two major reasons behind this decision.
 First, most U.S. roads and streets were (and still are) under state jurisdiction.
 Second, the United States was developing modern controlled-access highways at the time (culminating in the creation of the Interstate Highway System in 1956), and the novel problems presented by such new high-speed highways required rapid innovations in road signing and marking "that would definitely be impaired by adherence to any international code".
+Despite the Americans' withdrawal from the research project, the experiments eventually resulted in the Vienna Convention on Road Signs and Signals of 1968.